chhaviarora95/Salary-Prediction-Portfolio/README.md

 # Methodology

  - Data Wrangling - `Removed duplicates and dropped misssing or null values in the dataset.`
- - Exploratory Data Analysis -
+ - Exploratory Data Analysis - `Analyzed the data and summarized the main characteristics.`
+ - Data Visualization - `Used